aws/aws-sdk-php-symfony/README.md

     ...
 }
 ```

+## Configuration

+Configuration is handled by the SDK rather than by the bundle, and no validation
+is performed at compile time.
+Full documentation of the configuration options
+available can be read in the [SDK Guide](http://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/configuration.html).

+To use a service for any configuration value, use `@` followed by the service
+name, such as `@a_service`.
+This syntax will be converted to a service during
+container compilation.
+If you want to use a string literal that begins with `@`,
+you will need to escape it by adding another `@` sign.

+Sample configuration can be found in the `tests/fixtures` folder for [YAML](https://github.com/aws/aws-sdk-php-symfony/blob/master/tests/fixtures/config.yml), [PHP](https://github.com/aws/aws-sdk-php-symfony/blob/master/tests/fixtures/config.php), and [XML](https://github.com/aws/aws-sdk-php-symfony/blob/master/tests/fixtures/config.xml).

+## Usage

 This bundle exposes an instance of the `Aws\Sdk` object as well as instances of each AWS client object as services to your symfony application